 Security

-Using an arbitrary object (‘PARAMTYPEPARAM’) with Java RMI is an insecure deserialization vulnerability.
+Using an arbitrary object (‘PARAM’) with Java RMI is an insecure deserialization vulnerability.
 This object can be manipulated by a malicious actor allowing them to execute code on your system.
 Instead, use an integer ID to look up your object, or consider alternative serialization schemes such as JSON.

 Likelihood: LOW